nest-desktop/nest-desktop/docs/user/setup.rst

 You can use NEST Desktop in the web browser at http://localhost:8000.

 **The installation is now complete!**
-:doc:`Now we can start constructing networks for the simulation! <usage>`.
+:doc:`Now we can start constructing networks for the simulation! <usage>`

 For more information read the full documentation of the command API :doc:`here </developer/command-API>`.